uchicago-cs/cmsc22000/website/content/project/design-1.md

 Finally, you must include a `README` file with a summary of each module, and any other general notes on your design.

-Note: Once the design exercise is done, all the teams will be able to see each other’s designs (along with the comments we will provide, except for their exact score).
+Note: Once the design exercise is done, all the teams will be able to see each other’s designs (along with the comments we will provide, except for their score).
 This will allow you to see how other teams approached the same design problem, which can be very useful in honing your own design skills.
 However, this also means you have to make sure your code and documentation will be easy to read and understand by others.

 ## Creating your shared team repository